Programs that need your

 We created this series to celebrate the acoustic world of the seas, and to connect with the community, share what we have learned, keep everyone informed about our programs and progress, and come together for a wonderful event of live music performances that is affordable for entire families to participate.
-Your help enables us to provide comp tickets to Florida Outreach Center for the Blind and other people in need.Donate to cause
+Your help enables us to provide comp tickets to Florida Outreach Center for the Blind and other people in need.Support our Concerts

 Some of the success stories

 Meet the Scientist Lecture SeriesMeet the Scientist Lecture Series has been attracting world-class speakers and an average audience of 280 people, making it one of the most successful programs of its kind in Florida.
 The series is produced in collaboration with the Jupiter Environmental Research and Field Studies Academy (JERFSA), and supported by the Rotary Club Jupiter-Tequesta and the Jupiter Inlet District.
 Each season runs from October through April, with all events held at the Jupiter High School auditorium from 7 to 9 pm.
 All lectures are free and open to the public.

 Dolphin Dialogues Radio ProgramBetween 2004 and 2014, we produced and broadcast almost 400 ninety-minute live radio shows dedicated to science, the environment, conservation and sustainability.
 By the last few years, the program, which had been generously supported by our local radio station WJTW, had tens of thousand of regular listeners in more than 15 countries.
 Forced off the air when the station was sold, we now continue our efforts to inform and educate the public through our blog, also called Dolphin Dialogues.